 During 2003, he served as the budget analyst for defense and veterans issues for the Democratic staff of the House Budget Committee under Representative John Spratt.
 His primary focus was on the cost of military operations in Iraq and Afghanistan.
 Mr. McCord began his career as an analyst at the Congressional Budget Office, where his primary responsibility was analysis of military personnel programs, including personnel strength levels, pay and benefits costs, and military retirement.

 Mr. McCord has a B.A. with honors in economics from the Ohio State University and a Master’s degree in Public Policy from the University of Pennsylvania.
-He is married to Donna Miller Rostant, an attorney in private practice.
+He and his wife Donna reside in Virginia.